Stony Brook Seawolves women's lacrosse: Ohlmiller and Murphy break records (2015–2018)

+Last years in the America East (2019–2022)

 The 2019 season, the team's first since graduating Kylie Ohlmiller, began with a No. 4/6 ranking and a victory against No. 13 Colorado.
 However, the Seawolves lost at No. 16 Denver on February 24, snapping their 29–game regular season winning streak.
 On March 3, Stony Brook lost 15–12 at home to Stanford, breaking the team's 33–game home winning streak.
 Spallina earned his 200th victory on March 16, 2019 against Cornell.
 After a 11–10 home loss to No. 20 Florida, Stony Brook was unranked but re-entered the polls following defeats of No. 17 Johns Hopkins and No. 14 USC.
 The Seawolves swept America East play for the fifth consecutive season to win their seventh straight regular season title.
 In the America East playoffs, Stony Brook took down UMBC and Albany to win their seventh straight America East championship.
 In the first round of the NCAA Tournament, Stony Brook upset defending champions James Madison 10–9 in overtime.
 In the second round, Stony Brook jumped out to a quick 4–0 lead against No. 1 Maryland, but ultimately lost 17–8 to snap their 12-game winning streak and end their season.

 In 2020, Stony Brook began the season ranked No. 12, and upset No. 4 Syracuse in the Carrier Dome 17–16 in the season opener.
 They beat Ohio State 20–7 to move up to No. 3 in the rankings before losing to No. 8 Florida on the road.
 Stony Brook rebounded with home victories over Towson and No. 11 Princeton.
 On March 12, the NCAA cancelled all spring sports due to the COVID-19 pandemic.
 Stony Brook ended the season with a 4–1 record and ranked at No. 5 in all three national polls.